 Your safety or the safety of others in the community is at risk; or

 BMT is required or permitted by law.

 BMT sends personal information to recipients overseas as required when providing its services to you.
-The countries to which personal information is sent varies depending on the circumstances.

 Is my personal information secure?